 The State also imposes a tax on the use, distribution, or sale of motor vehicle fuel.
-This "gasoline" tax was raised two-cents per gallon effective July 1, 2005 to 28 cents per gallon (one cent of this tax is specifically directed to local highway-related infrastructure projects).
+This "gasoline" tax was last raised by two-cents per gallon effective July 1, 2005 to 28 cents per gallon (one cent of this tax is specifically directed to local highway-related infrastructure projects).